SKISHCHENKO/ServletsPosts/README.md

 the stack trace, and sets the response status to 500 Internal Server Error.
 - Specific conditions (like invalid IDs) return different HTTP status codes (e.g., 400 Bad Request for certain invalid inputs and 404 Not Found for non-existing resources).

+### 7. Post Deletion and PostService Update ###
+- Soft Deletion: In the transition to Spring MVC, deletion of posts is managed through soft deletion.
+Posts are not removed from the database but are instead marked as removed, allowing for retention and potential recovery of deleted data.
+- PostService Update: The PostService class has been updated to support this approach.
+The removeById method now sets a removed flag to true for the specified post ID instead of physically deleting the post from the repository.
+This update helps prevent the accidental loss of data and allows administrators to filter posts based on their removal status.
+- Filtering Deleted Posts: When fetching posts (e.g., in all() or getById() methods), PostService filters out posts with removed = true, ensuring that only active posts are retrieved for display and interaction.